 In just over an hour, Little Red dodges the wolf, flees from the witch, sells a village’s sole cow for beans, sprouts them with her tears, scrambles up to defeat the giant in his lair, and resumes her woodland visit to grandmother, where the wolf is waiting in Grandmother’s clothes ….

-With much ground to cover, the action moves at top speed, possibly too fast for some younger members of the audience, and is shot through with jokes for adults, often at the expense of theatrical conventions.
-‘Play my song,’ snarls the Wolf.
+With much ground to cover, the action moves at top speed, and is shot through with jokes for adults, often at the expense of theatrical conventions.
+‘Play my song,’ snarls the Wolf, played with glam rock seductiveness by Edmund Danon, standing in for Tom Penn, who played percussion.
 ‘What’s that?
 Milk it with a song, you say?’ offers the witch’s familiar, Cat.
 The Golden Goose is similarly knowing: ‘I hope she’ll be all right.
 That’s a pretty ominous chord…’

 The music that the characters treat with distain is, in reality, sung and played with verve and expertise as the cast hurtle from instrument to instrument.
-A rattling East European energy propels the score along, musical director Dominic Conway on stage with a series of stringed instruments and playing the sad head villager.
+A rattling East European energy propels the score along, musical director Dominic Conway on stage with a series of stringed instruments, but it is unmemorable.
+On the way home, my companion, neighbour Jack, nearly eight, sang me We Three Kings of Orient Are.
+We wondered why that had stuck in his head instead of Wolf Witch's score, and decided it was because of the twin talismans of simplicity and repetition, which the show eschews.

 Wolf Witch Giant Fairy is sung in English with English subtitles.
-It is a Royal Opera and Little Bulb production in association with Farnham Maltings.
-Performances on 19 and 29 December are interpreted into British Sign Language.
-There is an Audio Described Performances with a Touch Tour on 2 Jan
+It is a Royal Opera and Little Bulb production.
+Further performances are on 17, 19, 20, 21, 23, 24, 30, 31 Dec, and 2, 3, 4, 5, 6 Jan.
+The performance on 20 December is audio described with Touch Tour.
+The performances on 21 Dec are interpreted into British Sign Language.

 What | Wolf Witch Giant Fairy, Royal Opera House review |